 In the minds of most people, Zanzibar is usually seen as a postcard-perfect beach destination on the coast of Tanzania in East Africa.
 However, the majority of people don’t know the facts about Zanzibar, its culture, and its people.

-Below are 25 Zanzibar interesting facts – a blue travel destination that I definitely recommend for a relaxed holiday or honeymoon in the Indian Ocean.
+Below are 23 Zanzibar facts – known as a blue travel destination that I definitely recommend for a relaxed holiday or honeymoon in the Indian Ocean.

-📌 Don’t have time to read it now?
+📌 No time to read?
 Pin it for later!

-1. List of best Fun Facts about Zanzibar
+List of the best Fun Facts about Zanzibar

 The origin of the name Zanzibar is believed to have Persian or Arabic language roots.